Alp-0zturk/final/Readme.md

 ## Python documentation guide
-1. Open the project you want to create a documentation Use cd /path/to/project to be in the project directory.
+1. Open the project you want to create a documentation <br />
+   Use cd /path/to/project to be in the project directory. <br />

-The folder structure should look like this in order to create python documentation from the project:
+The folder structure should look like this in order to create python documentation from the project: <br />

  - Tutorial <br />
 | --->	 - Resources <br />